umts/realtime-announcements/README.md

 1. Create an `audio_command.txt` file contaiing the command which the announcer should use to play .wav files.
 At the time of writing `play` is recommended and must be installed with `sudo apt install sox`.
 For instance you can run `echo play > audio_command.txt`.

 ### Test announcements
-1. Run `bundle exec ruby announcer.rb` to test that announcements work properly.
+1. Run `bundle exec rake announcer:announce_all` to test that announcements work properly.

 ### Set up scheduled jobs
 1. Run `bundle exec whenever -w` which will set the cron jobs necessary to run announcements every minute.